 Give: Volunteering for Wellbeing is a National Lottery Heritage Fund project led by UCL on behalf of the Culture, Health and Wellbeing Alliance in collaboration with the Horniman Museum and Gardens, Natural History Museum, and Valence House Museum.

 Made possible by money raised by National Lottery players, the project will make heritage more accessible to people experiencing health inequalities.
 Working with the three museum partners, our new volunteering programmes will help open up hidden and unused collections to a greater number of people.

 Give: Volunteering for Wellbeing project secures National Lottery support

-UCL, on behalf of the Culture, Health and Wellbeing Alliance, has received a grant from the Heritage Lottery Fund – thanks to National Lottery players – an exciting project ‘Give: Volunteering for Wellbeing’, to work in collaboration with the Natural History Museum, Horniman Museum and Gardens, and Valence House.
+UCL, on behalf of the Culture, Health and Wellbeing Alliance, has received a grant from the National Lottery Heritage Fund – thanks to National Lottery players – an exciting project ‘Give: Volunteering for Wellbeing’, to work in collaboration with the Natural History Museum, Horniman Museum and Gardens, and Valence House.
 Dr Linda Thomson from UCL will manage the project.

 The project will make heritage more accessible to people experiencing health inequality.
 Working with our three partner organisations, new volunteering programmes will connect people and help open up hidden and unused collections to more people.

 This project forms part of the work of the Culture, Health and Wellbeing Alliance, a new Arts Council Sector Support Organisation formed by the merger of the National Alliance for Museums, Health and Wellbeing and the National Alliance for Arts, Health and Wellbeing.
 By supporting these museums to pilot sustainable collections-led volunteering for wellbeing provision we will:

 - At community level – use our networks and knowledge of best practice to enable a wider range of people to volunteer with their local museums to support their personal wellbeing and be inspired by the organisation’s collections.